OpenVidu/openvidu/openvidu-components-angular/projects/openvidu-angular/README.md

-# openvidu-components-angular
+# openvidu-angular

-openvidu-components-angular is a library generated with the aim of facilitate the customization of videconference app provides by OpenVidu, providing powerful ready-to-use components.
+openvidu-angular is a library generated with the aim of facilitate the customization of videconference app provides by OpenVidu, providing powerful ready-to-use components.

 This library is an Angular library based on Angular projections